Future Quest Island: Explorations

 Think College has been awarded a $2.5 million Stepping Up Technology Implementation Grant from the US Department of Education Office of Special Education Programs. ...Read more

-What is this study about?
+What was this study about?

-The goal of this study is to determine the effectiveness of an online personalized learning curriculum in 3rd-5th grade students.
+The goal of this study was to determine the effectiveness of an online personalized learning curriculum in 3rd-5th grade students.
 The curriculum uses gaming strategies to motivate and support improved self-concept, social and emotional competence, and early college and career awareness for upper elementary students with and without disability.
 Download a flyer with study information here.

-Who is conducting the study?
+Who conducted the study?

-Is there an incentive for participating?
+Was there an incentive for participating?

-Each teacher participant will receive:
+Each teacher participant received:

 • Training on the curriculum